mdancho84/mdancho84.github.io/_posts/2022-06-09-survival-analysis-plots-in-under-10-minutes-with-r.md

 ## Bonus #1: Use the Tidyquant Theme

 I'm the creator of `tidyquant`.
 So I may be biased for telling you to use it.
 But, I'm biased for a reason.
-It got me results (more money in my bank account).
+It got me results (job promotions and recognition).

 **Tidyquant includes special "business-ready" themes** that I used in my reports (yes, the ones that went to my CEO of a $500,000,000 per year business).